gohammad123/BaseScrambler-Project/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions!
+See the contributions page [here](CONTRIBUTIONS.md)

 ## License